1. Status interface

 C: on a Windows server as an example:

-In addition to the OK status, we can see that approximately, of the file system’s total of 50 GByte, 38 GB has been used — which is around 76%.
+In addition to the OK status, we can see that approximately, of the file system’s total of 200 Gbyte, 65 Gbyte has been used — which is around 32 %.
 You can see this information in the Summary column.
-The most important value in this case — the percentage — is also visualised on the right-hand side in the Perf-O-Meter column.
+The most important value in this case — the percentage — is also visualized on the right-hand side in the Perf-O-Meter column.

-But even more interesting is that by default Checkmk automatically retains the chronological sequence of all such performance metrics for up to four years — in the so-called RRD files.
+But even more interesting is that by default Checkmk automatically retains the chronological sequence of all such metrics for up to four years — in the so-called RRD files.
 All values for the latest 48 hours are stored by the minute.
-The chronology is displayed in graphs like this one, as it is shown for the Check_MK service in the Checkmk Enterprise Editions:
+The chronology is displayed in graphs like this one for the Check_MK service:

 Here are a few tips for what you can do with these graphs:

 Point the mouse cursor into the graph and a tooltip will show the precise readings for the current time.

 You can zoom into the timeline with the mouse wheel.